Cellulose use in the pharmaceutical industry

 Today wood is the most common source of cellulose used in the industry.
 Although cotton can be used to obtain high grades of cellulose, cotton is avoided by the food and pharmaceutical industry to exclude statements about the possible use of cellulose that originates from genetically modified plants.
 Non-genetically modified cotton is available but it is costly to prove that it does not contain modified material.

-Read more below about the composition and purity of cellulose, cellulose properties and cellulose characterization.
+Read more below about the cellulose composition and purity, cellulose properties and cellulose characterization.

 Cellulose Characterization Services